hyperliquid-dev/hyper-evm-lib/src/examples/README.md

 The address version uses the [TokenRegistry](https://github.com/hyperliquid-dev/evm-lib/blob/main/src/registry/TokenRegistry.sol) to resolve the token ID, making it more convenient for developers who work with EVM token contracts.

 ### Decimal Conversions
-Tokens have different decimal places depending on where they're used:
+Tokens are represented using differing amounts of precision depending on where they're used:
 - **EVM**
 - **Spot**
-- **Perp**
+- **Perps**

 The library provides conversion functions to handle these differences.